-- The balances shown in the quarterly reports include the interest accrued but not yet credited on the reference date. - A bank can use exchange rates published by exchange rate information providers in order to calculate the eligible and covered amounts. - Accounts with a debit balance are included in the SCV file with the actual balance.
-In the quarterly reports, these accounts are included with a balance of €o.
-They are included in the total number of accounts, so the number of accounts in the quarterly report matches the number of accounts in the SCV file. - Deposits held by depositors (customers) whose identity cannot be established with a high degree of certainty must be included. - Deposits held by depositors (customers) whose eligibility for the DGS is doubtful must be included. - Deposits held by deceased depositors (customers) must be included. - Deposits (products) whose eligibility for the DGS is doubtful must be included. - Deposits with the following markers (blockings) must be included: - deposits arising from transactions associated with a criminal conviction for money laundering, as referred to in Section 29.01(2) of the Bbpm; - deposits that are the subject of a legal dispute, as referred to in Article 8(5)(a) of the Deposit Guarantee Schemes Directive;
+The balances shown in the guarterly reports include the interest accrued but not yet credited on the reference date.

+- A bank can use exchange rates published by exchange rate information providers in order to calculate the eligible and covered amounts. - Accounts with a debit balance are included in the SCV file with the actual balance.
+In the quarterly reports, these accounts are included with a balance of €0.
+They are included in the total number of accounts, so the number of accounts in the guarterly report matches the number of accounts in the SCV file. - Deposits held by depositors (customers) whose identity cannot be established with a high degree of certainty must be included. - Deposits held by depositors (customers) whose eligibility for the DGS is doubtful must be included. - Deposits held by deceased depositors (customers) must be included. - Deposits (products) whose eligibility for the DGS is doubtful must be included. - Deposits with the following markers (blockings) must be included: - deposits that are the subject of a legal dispute, as referred to in Article 8(5)(a) of the Deposit Guarantee Schemes Directive: - deposits that are subject to restrictive measures imposed by national governments or international bodies, as referred to in Article 8(5)(b) of the Deposit Guarantee Schemes Directive: - deposits over which a pledge to a third party has been created or which are subject to a BEM clause or similar administration at account level:
-- deposits that are subject to restrictive measures imposed by national governments or international bodies, as referred to in Article 8(5) (b) of the Deposit Guarantee Schemes Directive; - deposits which have been pledged in favour of a third party, which have been attached or which are being managed by an administrator; - deposits that are blocked under the laws of the country where the deposit is held, to the extent that the blocking is relevant to a deposit guarantee scheme payout. - The full account balance must be included for deposits held on behalf of third-party beneficiaries under a contract or a statutory requirement (escrow accounts), unless the bank can perform an accurate calculation in accordance with Section 4(3)(e) of the Single Customer View Policy Rule.
-The alternatives are: - The number of third parties multiplied by the maximum covered amount. - The sum of the covered amounts of each third party individually, taking into account the maximum covered amount per depositor per banking licence, with no requirement for the bank to take into account other deposits that the third party holds at the bank. - Including the covered amount of each third party individually, taking into account the maximum covered amount

-A bank must be able to show which method has been used to calculate the amount.
+- deposits that are blocked under the laws of the country where the deposit is held, other than the Netherlands, to the extent that the blocking is relevant to a deposit guarantee scheme payout.

+- Deposits that qualify as dormant according to the bank's records and where no transaction by or on behalf of the depositor has taken place in the preceding 24 months in relation to the deposit; - The full account balance must be included for deposits held on behalf of third-party beneficiaries under a contract or a statutory requirement (escrow accounts), unless the bank can perform an accurate calculation in accordance with Section 4(3)(e) of the Single Customer View Policy Rule.
+The alternatives are: - The number of third parties multiplied by the maximum covered amount. - The sum of the covered amounts of each third party individually, taking into account the maximum covered amount per depositor per banking licence, with no requirement for the bank to take into account other deposits that the third party holds at the bank. - Including the covered amount of each third party individually, taking into account the maximum covered amount. - A bank must be able to show which method has been used to calculate the amount.

-- Escrow accounts of financial undertakings, including escrow accounts held by banks in their own name for the account of third parties, must be included in line 0040 "other financial undertakings", and the corresponding covered amount must be included in column 09. - Bank savings deposits for a private residential property, as referred to in Section 29.01(2)(e) of the Bbpm must not be included.
+- Escrow accounts of financial undertakings, including escrow accounts held by banks in their own name for the account of third parties, must be included in line 0040 "other financial undertakings", and the corresponding covered amount must be included in column 09. - Bank savings deposits for a private residential property, as referred to in Section 29.01(2)(e) of the Bbpm and home construction accounts must not be included.